Drake Reportedly To Replace Rihanna Tattoo For Jennifer Lopez Amid Cheating Fear Rumors

 “He’s serious about J.Lo,” summed up the insider.
 “Her ageless beauty and intellect.
 Her sex appeal and body.
 He’s not letting her go.”

-And the tattoo plan reportedly doesn’t end with Drake replacing the tattoo that he got with Rihanna with one that shows his love for Lopez.
+And the tattoo plan reportedly doesn’t end with Drake replacing the tattoo he got with Rihanna with one that shows his love for Lopez.
 The source also revealed that the rapper wants Jennifer to sport a tattoo with his own name.

 “He wants her to get his name tatted on her too so that he knows the feelings mutual.”